Sep 08, 2022

 But it’s not all about dollars and cents.

 An estate can also include items of sentimental value, such as a cherished heirloom or keepsake.
 In many cases, these items can be a source of conflict between family members.

-To mitigate tension, communicate: talk to your family and try to build consensus over who wants what.
-Creating an inventory of such items and their intended recipients will go a long way in avoiding confusion and conflict down the road.
+To mitigate tension, communicate: talk to your family, try to build consensus over who wants what, and gently persuade them to get organized with estate planning.
+Creating a family inventory of assets and figuring out where those assets will end up goes a long way in avoiding confusion, conflict and heartache down the road.